SpecialistSteak/TaskerCLI/README.md

   1. Download the jar file named "TaskerCLI.jar"
   2. Open your terminal and type ```java -jar /path/to/TaskerCLI.jar <command> <subcommand>```
   3. To make it more convenient, add the alias to your !/.bash_aliases: ```alias tasker="java -jar /path/to/TaskerCLI.jar"```
+  - Note that this is only a temporary solution and will eventually be replaced when TaskerCLI is further developed, as it is slow and inconvenient

 ##### Option 2: Compile the native image
   1. Download it from <a href="https://github.com/SpecialistSteak/TaskerCLI/archive/refs/heads/master.zip">here</a>